thelimelines/Bayesian_Neural_Networks_in_Nuclear_Data/README.md

 # Masters_project - Machine learning for nuclear astrophysics

 ## Project Description
-This project aims to use statistics based machine learning to predict beta decay partial half-lives in order to restrict uncertainties in r-process nucleosynthesis/
+This project aims to use statistics based machine learning to predict beta decay partial half-lives in order to restrict uncertainties in r-process nucleosynthesis.

 ## Folder Structure and overview